Clyde Shields Award

 Northwest Kidney Centers gives the Clyde Shields Service Award to people who make significant contributions to the welfare of kidney patients through advocacy, clinical care or research.

-For the past three decades, Mary Lewis has led clinical education services at Northwest Kidney Centers, training hundreds of nurses and technicians to provide the very best care for kidney patients.
-She directs Northwest Kidney Centers’ in-house Dialysis Academy, which trains nurses and technicians in the principles of kidney care, and she set up collaborations with nine regional schools of nursing and Medic One EMTs so that community health care providers better understand the needs of people on dialysis.
-The State of Washington adopted the training program she created at Northwest Kidney Centers, making it part of the practice act for all dialysis technicians in the state.
-Mary is a leader committed to patients, employees and students, and dedicated to advancing knowledge and science for all.
+For three decades, Mary Lewis has led clinical education services at Northwest Kidney Centers.
+She directs the in-house Dialysis Academy, which trains nurses and technicians in the principles of kidney care, and she set up collaborations with nine regional schools of nursing and Medic One so that community health care providers understand the needs of people on dialysis.
+The State of Washington adopted the training program she created at Northwest Kidney Centers, making it standard practice for all dialysis technicians.

 David Junker has made significant contributions in patient care, advocacy and research.
 After 37 years on dialysis, he continues to set an example for other patients.
 He is a model of consistency, having never missed a scheduled treatment, and inspires hope in other dialysis patients.
 He has traveled to Washington, D.C. to advocate for legislation that benefits kidney patients and has used his health condition to advance awareness and knowledge about kidney disease, enrolling in multiple studies at the Kidney Research Institute.

 PACCAR, a global leader in the production of high-quality premium trucks, made its first donation to Northwest Kidney Centers more than 50 years ago.
-In the last 15 years alone, the company’s gifts have exceeded $600,000, providing an emergency power generator, equipping a home dialysis training hub, renovating several buildings, installing an elevator, and purchasing dialysis chairs, special care beds and home hemodialysis machines for Northwest Kidney Centers.
-PACCAR’s half century of support for our mission has made a significant improvement in the lives of thousands of people with kidney disease in our community.
+The company’s gifts have provided an emergency power generator, equipped a home dialysis training hub, renovated several buildings, installed an elevator, and purchased dialysis chairs, special care beds and home hemodialysis machines for Northwest Kidney Centers.
+PACCAR’s support has significantly improved the lives of thousands of people with kidney disease.

 U.S. Rep. Jim McDermott